 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-When it comes to security cameras, two popular names in the market are Lorex and Arlo.
+Regarding security cameras, two popular names in the market are Lorex and Arlo.

-Both brands offer a range of products, but what sets them apart?
-Lorex has been around for over 30 years and offers a wider range of products including NVR, DVR, PoE Cameras, and more.
+Lorex has been around for over 30 years and offers a more extensive line of products.
 They cater to both DIYers and installers, with financing options available.
+Arlo was founded more recently and specializes in consumer-grade devices.

-Lorex is known for offering financing options and has a good reputation among prosumers and installers, while Arlo is known for its easy DIY installations and advanced features such as zoom and track.
+• Arlo is known for its easy DIY installations and innovative features such as Zoom and Track.

 Year Founded